gemma-butcher/ms4/README.md

 0. As a user adding items to the cart, I expect to not be interrupted when clicking add.
 0. As a user with items in the cart, I expect my totals to be accurate and updated.
 0. As a user who wants to make a purchase, I expect to feel the site is trustworthy and to have a straightforward purchasing flow.
-0. As a user who has made a purchase, I expect to receive a confirmation by email.
 0. As a user who has made a payment, I expect the order to be confirmed, even if I am interrupted.
 0. As a repeat purchaser, I expect to have my information saved for reuse.
 0. As a user who has made purchases, I expect to be able to view my order history.